MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/08-LAB_SC_100_Lab3_Ex3_Retention_policies.md

 In this task, you will familiarize yourself with your company's existing retention policy.
 You will have a look into different retention policies, labels and label policies.
 You will use the Security & Compliance PowerShell module and view the existing policies.
 You will investigate the current set-up and decide whether the existing retention policies are enough for Contoso Ltd. to meet the legal requirements.

->[!NOTE] You should have already installed the Exchange Online PowerShell module.
+ > **Note:** You should have already installed the Exchange Online PowerShell module.
 If the module is missing follow the instructions for installing the module.

 1. Open an elevated Windows PowerShell window by selecting the Windows button with the right mouse button and then select **Terminal (Admin)**.